-Most blackberries are wild things unsuitable for containers but some thornless varieties (see below) thrive in a large pot with proper care.
+- Most blackberries are wild things unsuitable for containers.
+However, some thornless varieties (see below) thrive in a large pot with proper care.

 HOW TO GROW STRAWBERRIES IN CONTAINERS

-Any type of strawberry will produce fruits in pots but day-neutral, which produce berries sporadically throughout the summer, or everbearing varieties, which produce fruit two times in a growing season are your best bets.
+- Any type of strawberry will produce fruits in pots.
+However, day-neutral, which produce berries sporadically throughout the summer is your best bet.
+Alternatively, try everbearing varieties, which produce fruit two times in a growing season.